4 Golden Rules to Survive as a Medical Assistant

 Learn the Ropes

 Working as a Medical Assistant, your biggest responsibility is patient flow.
-You have to ensure everything goes smooth.
-Therefore you need to learn the ropes from your first day.
-You need to learn how things are organized.
+You have to ensure everything goes smoothly.
+Therefore, you need to learn the ropes from your first day, including how things are organized.

 Prioritize Patients